coruscateor/act_rs/README.md

 ## Potential Issues When Setting Up

-When setting your actors with input message queues, you should:
+When setting up your actors with input message queues, you should:

 - Make sure your actor doesn't wait excessively or get stuck (wait indefinitely) when doing work.
 - If you are using actors as part of a pipeline; watch out for message loops.